marinfotache/normal_forms_and_sql_query_performance/README.md

 ### The SQL query set
 For each scale factor:
 * an initial 1,000 SQL query set was created (randomly) for the original (3NF) TPC-H schema
-* the query set was converted for the 2NF and 1NF (mainly by removing the unnecesary joins)
+* this initial query set was adapted for execution in 2NF and 1NF (mainly by removing the unnecessary joins)
 * all the queris were tweaked for execution in all three DBMSs (there are some differences among the three SQL dialects)

 Directory __queries__ containts the queries executed in PostgreSQL for 1NF, 2NF and 3NF and scale factors of 0.1GB and 1GB.